-in Panel A of Figure 9, where I plot the distributions of the misperceptions for the treatment (in blue) and the control group (in red), restricting to the respondents who underestimate the national median wage.
-The Median Wage Treatment is also able to increase the expected wage gain from changing job for underestimators (Column 3, Table 10).
-In this group, treated respondents expect a 9 percentage point higher wage gain than respondents in the control group.
+median wage (pre-treatment), the Median Wage Treatment reduces the negative misperception of the local median wage (elicited post-treatment) by about 17 percentage points.
+This corresponds to about half of the average misperception of "underestimators."
+The effect is shown graphically in Panel A of Figure 9, where I plot the distributions of the misperceptions for the treatment (in blue) and the control group (in red), restricting the sample to respondents who underestimate the national median wage.
+The Median Wage Treatment is also able to increase the expected wage gain from changing job for underestimators (Column 3, Table 8).
+In this group, treated respondents expect a 9 percentage point-0.3 sd-higher wage gain than respondents in the control group.
 A graphical equivalent of this effect is shown in Panel B of Figure 9.